Transferring from Community College

 At transfer-friendly schools, you may be able to obtain more information, earlier in the process.
 At North Central College’s monthly transfer information days, for instance, you can make an appointment to meet individually with a transfer admission counselor for an unofficial transcript assessment, even if you’re not yet an official transfer applicant who has been accepted to the college.
 You can talk through the ins and outs of admission requirements and financial aid, discuss degree requirements and the best courses for you to take at the community college, figure out which prerequisites you’ll need to complete, and more.
 Transfer advisors can be especially helpful when it’s time to navigate the admission process.
 For instance, they can tell you if you need to apply to a degree program and a college separately.

 5. Prep for placement tests.
-Some higher education observers worry that community college students are often inappropriately placed into remedial math courses they don’t need.
+Some higher education observers worry that a community college student is often inappropriately placed into remedial math courses they don’t need.
 You’ll pay for those courses, but you won’t get credit toward your degree for taking them.
 Take time to study for exams, especially if it’s been a while since you’ve taken a class in that subject.
-Khan Academy offers lots of free online resources to help you prepare for these test
+Khan Academy offers lots of free online resources to help you prepare for these test.

 The Association of American Colleges and Universities reports that almost half of U.S. college students start their academic careers at a two-year institution.
 With some careful thought and planning, that can be a great first step on your way to a four-year degree.